-In addition, because of our current manufacturing services agreement with General Motors in Hungary, we may be materially adversely affected by the failure of General Motors to perform as expected.
+In addition, because of our current manufacturing services agreement with General Motors in Hungary that will remain in place until the completion of our plant in Hungary, which is expected to be completed in 2011, we may be materially adversely affected by the failure of General Motors to perform as expected.
 This non-performance may consist of delays or failures caused by production issues.
 The risk of non-performance may also result from the insolvency or bankruptcy of General Motors.
 General Motors' ability to provide personnel and technical resources to us is also subject to a number of risks, including destruction of our equipment or work stoppages.
 In addition, our failure to provide an adequate facility, or order sufficient quantities of inventory for General Motors, may increase the cost of production or may lead to General Motors refusing to provide resources to us at all.
 Our efforts to protect against and to minimize these risks may not always be effective.